xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 embedding.
 The built-in CAMPPlus models return a 192-dimensional vector.
 The endpoint is intentionally stateless: applications can store the returned vectors and use cosine similarity for speaker verification or 1:N speaker identification.
+The request uses ``multipart/form-data``: ``model`` is the UID of a running speaker-embedding model and ``file`` is the audio sample.
+Unlike the general ``/v1/embeddings`` endpoint, this endpoint returns one embedding object rather than a list of text embeddings.

 .. tabs::

+  .. tab:: Web UI

+    Open **Running Models**, select a running CAMPPlus model, and upload a clear speech sample in the **Speaker Embedding** panel.
+Select **Extract embedding** to inspect the vector and copy it from the results panel.

   .. code-tab:: bash cURL